dashjoin/json-schema-form/projects/dashjoin/json-schema-form/README.md

 The autocomplete is configured with "localName" which is a built-in displayer.
 It treats options like URLs and displays the local name which is the text after the last /.
 This causes the dropdown to display "Peru" with the tooltip indicating the real value "https://en.wikipedia.org/wiki/Peru" which is written to the JSON value.

+The custom implementation also enables you to exercise tight control over filtering, typeahead loading of options, and determining the display value.
+For an example of a typeahead implementation, see the class MyTypeAhead at the bottom of the [playground component](https://github.com/dashjoin/json-schema-form/blob/master/src/app/app.component.ts).

 ### Layout options